 In other words, without knowing it, your writing style improves and more agreeable to the editorial standards most websites follow.

-Mark Nichol published an interesting article on Daily Writing Tips suggesting 5 tips on how to improve writing with rhythm, which you can try and play around while learning the writing process itself.
+Mark Nichol published an interesting article on Daily Writing Tips suggesting 5 tips on how to improve writing with rhythm, which you can try and play around with while learning the writing process itself.

 According to him, a person’s writing ability can dramatically improve if one sees writing as a learned skill just like doing day-to-day tasks.
 It requires the person’s conscious attention to enhance writing.